teodoranae/Students-React-App/README.md

 # University 2nd Semester Student Register

 ## Short description
 This application is a school register platform to manage students attending their 2nd semester at university.
+This is one of my first year projects.

 ## Features